ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/licensed-operations/manufacturing/trade-goods/QREBS.md

 Corporations that master this metric don't just sell more —they define standards, accumulate production licenses, and in many cases, impose their technological culture on entire worlds.
 {% endhint %}

+***

+{% hint style="warning" %}
+This module is still under active development, and the descriptions provided are temporary.\
-> The QREBS system used in **The Corporate Wars** is directly inspired by the original framework introduced in [_Traveller_](https://www.drivethrurpg.com/en/product/150646/t5-traveller5-core-rules-3-book-set)[_™_](https://www.drivethrurpg.com/en/product/150646/t5-traveller5-core-rules-3-book-set)[ _5_](https://www.drivethrurpg.com/en/product/150646/t5-traveller5-core-rules-3-book-set).
+—The QREBS system used in **The Corporate Wars** is directly inspired by the original framework introduced in [_Traveller™ 5_](https://www.drivethrurpg.com/en/product/150646/t5-traveller5-core-rules-3-book-set).
 While it employs different mechanics, it remains grounded in the same fundamental principles.
+{% endhint %}